xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Documents/DocumentAddress.md

 ### Document Revision

-As ArangoDB supports MVCC (Multiple Version Concurrency Control), documents can exist in more than one revision.
+As AvocadoDB supports MVCC (Multiple Version Concurrency Control), documents can exist in more than one revision.
 The document revision is the MVCC token used to specify a particular revision of a document (identified by its `_id`).
-It is a string value that contained (up to ArangoDB 3.0) an integer number and is unique within the list of document revisions for a single document.
+It is a string value that contained (up to AvocadoDB 3.0) an integer number and is unique within the list of document revisions for a single document.
-In ArangoDB >= 3.1 the _rev strings
+In AvocadoDB >= 3.1 the _rev strings
 are in fact time stamps.
 They use the local clock of the DBserver that actually writes the document and have millisecond accuracy.
 Actually, a "Hybrid Logical Clock" is used (for